 Why Walking Helps Relieve Pain

-Cardiovascular exercise is generally recommended by medical professionals for everyone who is capable of doing so safely.
+Medical professionals generally recommend cardiovascular exercise is generally to everyone who is capable of doing so safely.
 Walking is a form of cardio that is gentle enough to be performed without adding additional stress to injured or damaged parts of the body.
 Just like rest, exercise is a way the body helps to heal itself.